La-Nique/Syllabus/README.md

 ## Sexual Misconduct

 In compliance with the CUNY Policy on Sexual Misconduct, Hunter College reaffirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationships.
-Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.
+Students who have experienced any form of sexual violence on or off-campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.

 a.
 Sexual Violence: Students are strongly encouraged to immediately report the incident by calling 911, contacting NYPD Special Victims Division Hotline (646-610-7272) or their local police precinct, or contacting the College's Public Safety Office (212-772-4444).

 b.
-All Other Forms of Sexual Misconduct: Students are also encouraged to contact the College's Title IX Campus Coordinator, Dean John Rose (jtrose@hunter.cuny.edu or 212-650-3262) or Colleen Barry (colleen.barry@hunter.cuny.edu or 212-772-4534) and seek complimentary services through the Counseling and Wellness Services Office, Hunter East 1123.
+All Other Forms of Sexual Misconduct: Students are also encouraged to contact the College's Title IX Campus Coordinator, Dean John Rose (jtrose@hunter.cuny.edu or 212-650-3262) or Colleen Barry (colleen.barry@hunter.cuny.edu or 212-772-4534) and seek complementary services through the Counseling and Wellness Services Office, Hunter East 1123.
 CUNY Policy on Sexual Misconduct Link: http://www.cuny.edu/about/administration/offices/la/Policy-on-Sexual-Misconduct-12-1-14-with-links.pdf

 ## Syllabus Change Policy

-Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
+Except for changes that substantially affect the implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
 Students will find out about changes to the syllabus via [GitHub].

 ## Instructor Biography

 [Raffi Khatchadourian] is an Assistant Professor in the Computer Science Department at Hunter College and the Graduate Center of the City University of New York (CUNY).
-He received his MS and PhD degrees in Computer Science from Ohio State University and BS degree in Computer Science from Monmouth University in New Jersey.
-Prior to joining CUNY, he was a Software Engineer at Apple, Inc. in Cupertino, California, where he worked on Digital Rights Management (DRM) for iTunes, iBooks, and the App store.
+He received his MS and Ph.D. degrees in Computer Science from Ohio State University and BS degree in Computer Science from Monmouth University in New Jersey.
+Prior to joining CUNY, he was a Software Engineer at Apple, Inc. in Cupertino, California, where he worked on Digital Rights Management (DRM) for iTunes, iBooks, and the App Store.
 He also developed distributed software that tested various features of iPhones, iPads, and iPods.
 Raffi's research focus is techniques for automated software evolution, particularly those related to automated refactoring and source code recommendation systems with the goal of easing the burden associated with correctly and efficiently evolving large and complex software.

 ## Credits

-Portions of this syllabus are based off the syllabus used for the [CEN 5035 Software Engineering Fall 2016 course](http://www.cise.ufl.edu/class/cen5035/fa16.html) of the Department of Computer Science & Engineering, University of Florida by Steve Thebaut.
+Portions of this syllabus are based on the syllabus used for the [CEN 5035 Software Engineering Fall 2016 course](http://www.cise.ufl.edu/class/cen5035/fa16.html) of the Department of Computer Science &amp; Engineering, the University of Florida by Steve Thebaut.

 [office hour]: https://huntercollege.zoom.us/j/91567295027
 [textbook]: https://hunter.textbookx.com/institutional/?action=browse#books/2655531